uofuseismo/rtseis/README.md

 ## History

-This approximately the third iteration of this library and is offshoot of my time at [ISTI](http://www.isti.com/) where I'd frequently have to write holistic applications that do some generic signals processing and, with that processed data, something project specific.
-The generic part is the focus of this library where the goal is to help network seismologists easily implement a new processing workflow.
+RTSeis is the offshoot of my time at [ISTI](http://www.isti.com/) where I'd frequently have to write holistic applications that were required do some generic signals processing.
+The generic part is the focus of this library where the goal is to help seismologists easily add a signals processing workflow to their seismological application.

 ## Alternatives

 There are a great many signals processing packages.
 In general, RTSeis tries to distinguish itself by

-   1. Being accessible from C.
+   1. Being accessible from a low-level compiled language and a high-level scripting language; in this case C++ and Python, respectively.
    2. Focusing on the real-time component of signals processing.

 These points are really driven by the target audience which is seismologists in network operations.
 Indeed, these focuses may even make RTSeis a suboptimal solution as the first point requires compilation and clearing library dependencies while the second point can diminish some algorithm performance.